assaultcube/AC/GOVERNANCE.md

   - Establish welcoming culture and support civil/non-violent discussions
 - Rights
   - The platform team operates the infrastructure of AssaultCube and governs all administrative rights/permissions.
-  - The platform team represents the highest decision authority in terms of community moderation and game jurisdication.
+  - The platform team represents the highest decision authority in terms of community moderation and game jurisidication.
   - The platform team dedices which of the platform team member has the role of the team lead.
 The team lead represents the platform team towards others to simplify communication.
-- The platform team publishes its own policies regarding community moderation and game jurisication.
+- The platform team publishes its own policies regarding community moderation and game jurisidication.

 ## Dev Team